ctb/titus-blog/src/2016-using-zenodo-to-archive-github.rst

 <https://mozillascience.github.io/code-research-object/>`__ have
 solutions for you!

-I'll tell you about the Zenodo solution, because that's the one you use, but the Figshare one works as well.
+I'll tell you about the Zenodo solution, because that's the one we use, but the Figshare approach should work as well.

 How Zenodo works
 ----------------